Starting salaries

 If you have questions about salaries for experienced professionals abroad, the chemical societies in the respective country may be able to provide information

-Salaries in non-academic chemical occupations (chemical laboratory assistant, CTA, etc.)
+Salaries in non-academic chemistry professions (chemical laboratory technician, CTA, etc.)

-For chemical specialists with a training background, the salaries in the chemical industry are regulated by the collective agreements of the respective associated countries.
-These are negotiated by company representatives (BAVC; Federal Chemical Employers' Association) and employee representatives (IG BCE; Industrial Union for Mining, Chemicals and Energy).
+For chemical specialists with a training background, salaries in the chemical industry are regulated by the collective agreements of the respective member states.
+These are negotiated by the representative of the companies (BAVC; Federal Employers' Association of the Chemical Industry) and the representative of the employees (IG BCE; Industrial Union of Mining, Chemical and Energy).

-The classification is based on salary groups, similar to the public service.
-The collective wage agreements with the respective regulated income for the corresponding group can be viewed freely on the Internet, just like for the public sector.
+The classification is based on salary groups, similar to the public sector.
+The wage agreements with the respective regulated income for the corresponding group are freely available on the Internet, as is the case for the public sector.

-In the GDCh graduate brochures " Career prospects in chemistry " (explicitly for skilled workers with a training background) and " Career entry in chemistry " you will find useful information on career entry and experience reports from career entrants as well as detailed overview articles on the subject of salary.
+In the GDCh graduate brochures " Career prospects in chemistry " (explicitly for specialists with a training background) and " Starting a career in chemistry " you will find useful information on starting a career and reports from newcomers to the profession, as well as detailed overview articles on the subject of salary.

-A list of the salary groups in the chemical industry can be found below:
+A list of salary groups in the chemical industry can be found below:

 E6

-Prerequisite 3-year completed vocational training or employees who demonstrate comparable skills through a corresponding number of years of practical experience, eg chemical technician, pharmaceutical technician
+Requirement 3-year completed vocational training or employees who demonstrate comparable skills through a corresponding number of years of practical experience, e.g. chemical technician, pharmaceutical technician

 E7

-receive employees who have skills that are above those of E6 (completed training that requires a greater degree of abstraction of the learning content) and are carried out according to instructions, e.g
+are given to employees who have skills that exceed those of E6 (completed training that requires a greater degree of abstraction of the learning content) and are carried out according to instructions, e.g. chemical laboratory technicians.
+Example: Carrying out routine analyses, test procedures or preparative work according to standard company methods

 E8

-E7 qualification plus regular difficult activities that are carried out independently.
-Furthermore, you need special knowledge through additional company training to carry out these activities.
-In most cases, this is preceded by a longer period of employment in E7.
-E.g.: complicated device controls for spectrometers or gas chromatographs, for example, or work with multi-stage preparations
+E7 qualification plus regular difficult tasks that are carried out independently.
+Furthermore, you need special knowledge through additional company training to carry out these tasks.
+This is usually preceded by a longer period of employment in E7, e.g. complicated device controls of spectrometers or gas chromatographs or working with multi-stage preparations

 E9

-E8 plus higher quality commercial or technical activities that are carried out according to instructions and which either require completed function-related training or vocational training or who have acquired additional activity-specific specialist knowledge.
-E.g.: Revise / create procedural regulations, optimization work in relation to production-related activities, administrative tasks
+E8 plus higher-level commercial or technical activities that are carried out according to instructions and that either require completed function-related vocational training or who have acquired additional activity-specific specialist knowledge.
+E.g.: revising/creating procedural regulations, optimisation work in relation to production-related activities, administrative tasks

 E10

-Prerequisites are high-quality technical tasks that are carried out independently according to general instructions.
-Vocational training with an additional qualification as a chemical technician or something similar is required.
-E.g.: Optimizing or developing new test procedures or methods, production support, monitoring work processes in the technical center coupled with special expertise in analysis or synthesis
+The prerequisite is high-quality technical tasks that are carried out independently according to general instructions.
+Vocational training with additional qualifications as a chemical technician or similar is necessary.
+Example: optimizing or developing new test procedures or methods, production support, monitoring work processes in the technical center coupled with special specialist knowledge in analysis or synthesis.

 E11

-Employees who have successfully completed a technical college entrance qualification, e.g. engineers or laboratory assistants with high-quality technical tasks, who also bear responsibility for personnel and/or bear responsibility for cost centers and budgets.
+Employees with a successful university entrance qualification, e.g. engineers or laboratory technicians with high-quality technical tasks who also have personnel responsibility and/or responsibility for cost centers and budgets.

-The graphic below provides a rough overview of the starting salaries (monthly salaries) of chemical specialists with a training background in the public sector and in the chemical industry.
-Another possibility is a survey by the Hans Böckler Foundation at lohnspiegel.de.
+The following graphic provides a rough overview of the starting salaries (monthly salaries) of chemical specialists with a training background in the public sector and the chemical industry.
+Another option is a survey by the Hans Böckler Foundation at lohnspiegel.de.

 Explanation of the graphic